kolbma/rocket-governor/README.md

     Quota::per_second(Self::nonzero(1u32))
 ```

-After this you can add your _Guard_ to your route-methods like:
+After implementing the minimal requirements of the derived struct you can add your _Guard_ to your route-methods like:

 ```rust
 #[get("/")]